cONTACTLESS PAYMENT TECHNOLOGY

 Here’s the catch—while all EMV chips are capable of NFC contactless payments, the ability to do such a transaction relies on the payee.
 If the POS or farebox collecting the payment cannot process NFC payments, the chip is then used by inserting the card into the reader.
 This chip-insertion process is still very secure, but it takes longer and usually requires a PIN to complete the transaction, upping the length and contact risks of every transaction.

-It is vital that transit agencies, as an essential service, upgrade their systems to accept contactless payments.
-With automated fareboxes like Vix Technology’s, transit agencies can process these payments to reduce dwelling time, minimize close contact, and allow for physical barriers between riders and drivers.
+So, to offer pay-as-you-go for your riders, you’ll need to upgrade your systems to accept contactless payments.
+With contactless payment solutions like Vix Technology’s, transit agencies can process these payments to reduce dwelling time, minimize close contact, and allow for physical barriers between riders and drivers.

 RESOURCES